 Amend the soil before planting

-Be sure to work the soil before planting & aerate it so the roots can easily grow.
+Be sure to work the soil before planting and aerate it so the roots can easily grow.

 If your soil has a lot of clay, you’ll amend it differently than if your soil has a lot of sand or sandy loam.
 Your local nursery or landscape supply business will be able to help you choose what amendments are right for your garden.

-Or, if you’re to an area or new to gardening, you may consider having a soil test done to see if there are any deficiencies in your planting beds.
+Or, if you’re new to an area or new to gardening, you may consider having a soil test done to see if there are any deficiencies in your planting beds.
 You can contact your county extension office to have a soil test done.

 Compost established beds